jumper149/blugon/README.md

 # blugon
-blue light filter written in 'GNU Guile' using 'XRandR' as backend
+A blue light filter written in 'GNU Guile' using 'XRandR' as backend

+## Nothing done yet